- Home

 Activities in Australia

-In 2022, Henley Properties Group, a company that builds and sells detached houses, sold three houses that were built with the help of a residential land developer and component suppliers, and donated the proceeds.
+In 2023, Henley Properties Group, a company that builds and sells detached houses, sold one house that was built with the help of a residential land developer and component suppliers, and donated the proceeds.
 Many people from the company's business partners participated in this activity, from providing land, designing, estimating, manufacturing and procuring materials, managing construction, and building.
-Specifically, Henley Properties donated to a children's hospital all the earnings from the charity auction of a two-story house in Sunbury, north of Melbourne.
-Since its inception in 1993, donations through the auction have totaled A$18.
-23 million (approximately1,713.6 million yen) , which has been used for medical expenses for children suffering from illnesses.
+Specifically, Henley Properties donated to a children's hospital all the earnings from the charity auction of a two-story house in Lara, west of Melbourne.
+Since its inception in 1993, donations through the auction have totaled A$19.25 million (approximately1,866.1 million yen) , which has been used for medical expenses for children suffering from illnesses.

 Activities in New Zealand